Theleafir1/AxionOS_lunaa/README.md

 1. Reboot to Recovery

-2. Sideload YAAP
+2. Sideload AxionOS
-Use the following command in a terminal or command prompt to sideload the YAAP zip file:
+Use the following command in a terminal or command prompt to sideload the AxionOS zip file:

 ```
 adb sideload <path-to-filename.zip>